pnnl/lpNNPS4SPH/README.md

 To make a more accurate performance comparason of the various precisions, it is suggested to use the exact same particles distribution stored in 'coordinate*.txt', rather than generting particles randomly.

-## Source code 4: GPU code of RCLL algorithm applied to gradient approximation with SPH method
-The SPH method approximates the gradient of a polynomial function based on the neighbors list obtained from RCLL algorithm.
+**4: GPU code of RCLL algorithm applied to gradient approximation with SPH method** The SPH method approximates the gradient of a polynomial function based on the neighbors list obtained from RCLL algorithm.
 Four independent source codes taking FP64, FP32, and FP16.
 - SPH_RCLL_GPU_FP64.cu